-For this reason, a number of legal scholars suggest that public policy should require that courts minimize the require that courts minimize the weight of pollution exclusions written into insurance policies purchased by entities proven to be historical polluters."
+For this reason, a number of legal scholars suggest that public policy should require that courts minimize the

 From a practical perspective, however, relying on public policy arguments may not be all that impactful.

 Although California recognizes narrow construction of coverage exclusions, and the broad duty to defend which, as a practical matter, can encourage some insurers to pay claims, the coverage issues are typically nuanced and difficult to navigate.28 The mass tort practitioner facing a bankrupt wrongdoer with recalcitrant insurers is well advised to bring insurance coverage counsel into the fold.